LLNL/units/docs/introduction/converter.rst

    $ ./unit_convert -s four hundred seventy-three kilograms per hour pounds/min 473 kg/hr = 17.3798 lb/min

+   $ ./unit_convert -s 22 british fathoms *
+   10 british fathoms = 18.288 m

 basically there are two options `--full,-f` and `--simplified,-s`  a measurement which will take an arbitrary number of strings and a final string as a unit to convert to.
 It outputs the conversion and if specified the surrounding measurement and units either simplified or in the original.
+Using `*` or `<base>` in place of the unit string will result in converting the measurement to base units.

 .. code-block:: bash